Global Progress Update – 2018

 Since it started work in 2014, The Queen Elizabeth Diamond Jubilee Trust’s Trachoma Initiative has been a significant force in the elimination of trachoma across 12 Commonwealth countries.

-Distribution of antibiotic treatments over the past year, particularly with the expansion of work in Nigeria and Zambia, has meant the total number of people treated with one or more doses of the antibiotic Zithromax®, has now reached over 14.57 million people, with over 20.7 million doses having been distributed to date, to prevent the spread of infection.
+Distribution of antibiotic treatments over the past year, particularly with the expansion of work in Nigeria and Zambia, has meant the total number of people treated with one or more doses of the antibiotic Zithromax®, has now reached over 18.5 million people, with more than 25.1 million doses having been distributed to date, to prevent the spread of infection.

 We are also training local health workers to build skills and strengthen national health services for the long-term.
-To date, we have provided nearly 200 sessions to train, retrain and certify trachoma surgeons and trained 38,900 case finders who travel from house to house to find people who are suffering from trachoma and ensure that they receive the treatment they need.
+To date, we have provided more than 250 sessions to train, retrain and certify trachoma surgeons and trained 39,700 case finders who travel from house to house to find people who are suffering from trachoma and ensure that they receive the treatment they need.

 We are proud of the considerable progress that has been made to end trachoma in the last four years.
 For example, before the work of the Trust’s Trachoma Initiative began, 8 million people in Malawi were at risk of losing their sight to trachoma.
 Now there are none.